-At a time when interest rates are at 0.75% and the income available on cash savings is negligible, an investment paying 7-8% is likely to be taking a lot of risk to achieve that income.
+At a time when the income available on cash savings is negligible, an investment paying 7-8% is likely to be taking a lot of risk to achieve that income.

 It may be invested in companies that are having problems, where there is an expectation that the dividend will be cut, or there might be a default on the bonds.
 Investors may want to consider how an income is being generated.

 Equally, the income may be artificial – in other words, it may have been increased using complex financial instruments, such as derivatives whose values are derived from another underlying asset e.g. shares.

 Fund managers can use complex instruments to raise the income level of the fund when the assets fail to produce it naturally through dividends and coupons.

 This is a valid strategy, but can mean higher risk and comes at the cost of sacrificing some of the potential returns when the assets are doing well.

 For investors who want to preserve the purchasing power of their long-term savings – to pay care home fees, for example or leave a legacy to their family – this may be an issue.